The #GetCovered Generation

 We have free or low-cost options.

 When you apply through Maryland Health Connection, you’ll find out if you can get financial help to lower the cost of health insurance.
-Last year, nine in 10 people did!
+Last year, 9 out of 10 people who enrolled through us did!

 - Tax credits that will lower the cost of your monthly insurance premium